GabeScott/standard-works-vault/General Conference/1996 October - The Savior Is Counting on You.md

 When he returned two years later, he was even taller and about 35 pounds heavier.
 His coach decided to repent.
 He was permitted to wear one of those basketball uniforms again, and in his senior year, his team not only won the conference championship but went on to the finals in national competition.

-The Lord’s commandment to his Apostles was, “Go ye into all the world, and preach the gospel” (Mark 16:15).
+The Lord’s commandment to his Apostles was, “Go ye into all the world, and preach the gospel” ([[Mark 16.15|Mark 16:15]]).

 Modern prophets have taught that every young man who is physically and mentally able should prepare himself to serve an honorable mission.
 The Lord did not say, “Go on a mission if it fits your schedule, or if you happen to feel like it, or if it doesn’t interfere with your scholarship, your romance, or your educational plans.”
 Preaching the gospel is a commandment and not merely a suggestion.
 It is a blessing and a privilege and not a sacrifice.
 Remember, even though for some of you there may be very tempting reasons for you not to serve a full-time mission, the Lord and his prophets are counting on you.

 More than ever before in my life, I know that Jesus is the Christ.
 This is his Church and it is led by living prophets.
 The Lord and his prophets are counting on you to:

-Be a champion of those who need you.
+1. Be a champion of those who need you.

-Avoid the trash that surrounds you in the media.
+2. Avoid the trash that surrounds you in the media.

-Be worthy to enter the temple and fill an honorable mission.
+3. Be worthy to enter the temple and fill an honorable mission.

 I pray that the world will be a better place because you have lived in it.
 That is our task, in the name of Jesus Christ, amen.